 Policy CD-1.13: Retain Views North of Pudding Creek.
 New development north of Pudding Creek and west of Main Street on parcels with total frontage of more than 135 feet, on either the Haul Road or Main Street as determined by the Planning Commission, shall be required to leave a minimum of 30 percent of the project's total parcel frontage free of view-blocking development.
-The area free of viewblocking development shall not include narrow passageways between buildings on the site, and shall be concentrated.
+The area free of view-blocking development shall not include narrow passageways between buildings on the site, and shall be concentrated.

 Policy CD-1.14 Development set back from the Coastal Trail.
-All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 feet from the edge of the Coastal Trail parcel edge (which includes the Old Haul Road, Noyo Headland Park trail, and Pomo Bluffs Park trail) and shall be consistent with all other applicable LCP setback requirements.
+All new development (including decks and balconies) north of Pudding Creek shall be set back at least 50 feet from the edge of the Coastal (the physical multiuse trail) or 200 feet from the bluff edge (whichever is more) on the Mill Site.
+All new development (including decks and balconies) north of Pudding Creek shall be set back at least 30 ft from the Old Haul Road and shall be consistent with all other applicable LCP setback requirements.